 I’ve struggled with anxiety and with panic attacks since I was nine years old.

 The first couple of years after having my daughter (who’s now eight) were great.
-I had what I would consider the baby blues 3 days postpartum – Non-stop crying, a ‘dark cloud’ feeling, wondering if I was indeed capable of being a parent.
+I had what I would consider the baby blues three days postpartum: Non-stop crying, a ‘dark cloud’ feeling, wondering if I was indeed capable of being a parent.
 However as quickly as these feelings came, they left.

 I was lucky.

 But what I hadn’t counted on was having a baby who screamed nearly constantly.
 Who had major issues with feeding, with sleeping, and basically with just being alive.
-Who would sleep in 45 minute increments at night, and who I could not seem to build any positive memories with.
+Who would sleep in 45 minute increments at night, and with whom I could not seem to build any positive memories.

-I was completely exhausted.
+I felt completely exhausted.
 Sleep-deprived.
 On the edge.
 And so, so full of guilt.

 I had no idea I was capable of feeling guilt like that.
 Guilt that I didn’t know what was wrong with my own baby.
 Guilt that I didn’t know if I even loved him.
 Guilt that I was neglecting my two-and-a-half year old daughter.
 Guilt, guilt, guilt.